Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Minnesota and its opponents have scored at least 54.5 points -- this matchup's over/under -- only two times this season.
+- Minnesota and its opponents have scored at least 54.5 points only two times this year.

-- Maryland and its opponents have combined to score more than 54.5 points in three of six games this season.

-- The combined points per game average of the two teams, 55.3, is 0.8 points more than Saturday's over/under.
+- Saturday's over/under is 0.8 points lower than the two team's combined 55.3 points per game average.

-- These two squads combine to allow 49.2 points per game, 5.3 fewer than this contest's over/under.
+- This contest's total is 5.3 points more than the 49.2 these two squads combine to surrender per game this season.

-- Golden Gophers games have an average total of 52.5 points this season, two fewer than Saturday's over/under.
+- The average total in Golden Gophers games this season is 52.5, two points fewer than Saturday's over/under of 54.5 .

-- The 54.5-point total for this game is six points below the 60.5 points per game average total in Terrapins games this season.
+- The 54.5-point over/under for this game is six points below the 60.5 points per game average total in Terrapins games this season.

 Minnesota Stats and Trends

-- The Golden Gophers have been favored by 5 points or more two times this season and have not covered the spread in any of them.

-- Minnesota has eclipsed the over/under in 50% of its opportunities this year (three times over six games with a set point total).
+- This season, the Golden Gophers are winless ATS when entering a game as a favorite of 5 points or more.

-- The Golden Gophers rack up 25.3 points per game, 3.7 fewer than the Terrapins surrender per outing (29).
+- The Golden Gophers put up 25.3 points per game, 3.7 fewer than the Terrapins allow per matchup (29).

-- Minnesota is 2-2 against the spread and 3-1 overall this season when the team scores more than 29 points.
+- Minnesota is 2-2 against the spread and 3-1 overall in games when it scores more than 29 points.

-- When Minnesota piles up over 381.7 yards, the team is 2-1 against the spread and 2-1 overall.
+- Minnesota is 2-1 against the spread and 2-1 overall when the team churns out over 381.7 yards.

-- The Golden Gophers have seven giveaways this season, while the Terrapins have seven takeaways .
+- The Golden Gophers have seven turnovers this season, equal to the number of takeaways for the Terrapins.

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.